JBGruber/LexisNexisTools/README.md

 install.packages("LexisNexisTools")
 ```

-Or get development version by installing `devtools` first (via `install.packages("devtools")`) then use (**note: the Github version is recommended at the moment as it has several new useful features while old code has massively improved**):
+Or get the development version by installing directly from github (if you do not have `devtools` yet install it via `install.packages("devtools")` first):

 ``` r
 devtools::install_github("JBGruber/LexisNexisTools")